 Air source heat pumps require little maintenance and can provide heating and hot water, but they aren't flawless systems.
 Here are some of the key advantages and disadvantages:

-An air-source heat pump system can help to lower your carbon footprint as it uses a renewable, natural source of heat – air.
-How much CO2 you'll save depends on the fuel you are replacing.
+An air-source heat pump system can help to lower your carbon footprint as it uses a renewable,

 A heat pump needs a power source, usually electricity, to power, so there will still be some resulting CO2 emissions.
 To get the best from your heat pump, you'll need to know how to use it most effectively.
 Often you'll need to set your heating to come on for longer than with a traditional system.
 Your installer should show you how to control your heat pump system.
 You should also have your service every two to three years.